peterhinch/micropython-nano-gui/README.md

 ## 3.6 Scale class

 This displays floating point data having a wide dynamic range.
-It is modelled on old radios where a large scale scrolls past a small window having a fixed pointer.
+It is modeled on old radios where a large scale scrolls past a small window having a fixed pointer.
 This enables a scale with (say) 200 graduations (ticks) to readily be visible on a small display, with sufficient resolution to enable the user to